Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: Melee
 Targets: 1 Square
-Cost: 6 MP (Upkeep 1)
+Cost: 6 MP (Upkeep 1 MP)
-Effect: While standing in the affected Square, you (and only you) gain an amount equal to your [Hero Tier](#hero-tier) to Mental Offense, Physical Offense, Mental Defense, and Physical Defense.
+Effect: While standing in the affected Square, you (and only you) increase your Mental Offense, Physical Offense, Mental Defense, and Physical Defense by an amount equal to your [Hero Tier](#hero-tier).
 You cannot cast Leyline again while a previous Leyline you cast is still active.
 Intelligent enemies can easily recognize Leylines and understand their implications.
 Description: Augmenting a location to lend you power.
 This can be tapping into currents of power flowing through an area, setting up a device that projects an empowering field, invoking the spirits of the dead to empower you at a given place, and other similar effects.